NjengaElijah/phporm/README.md

 # phporm
-A php library to map database tables to php objects and perform crud operations via model instance.
+A php library to map mysql tables to php model objects and perform crud operations via model instance.

 Much like <b>Laravel</b> or <b>Slim</b> but i feel its more <b><i>friendly, editable</i></b> & <b><i>lighter</i></b> especially for building backend apis for different services e.g android backend apis was as the main intention for collecting the codes to form the orm & php scripts collection.<br>
 The codes used in dome of the files are a collection of codes form different sources and some are my own work.